srobo/docs/simulator/programming/index.md

 ## Developing your code

 On first run, the robot will execute an example program for convenience.
-On first run, this will be copied to the directory `competition-simulator-<version>` is stored in:
+This program will be copied to the directory `competition-simulator-<version>` is stored in:

 ```
 .